draktuls/another-very-unsafe-driver/README.md

 - Buffer overflow and underflow (heap and stack)
 - Integer overflow leading to bof on stack
 - Out of bound reads (heap and stack)
-- Race conditions (Not directly researched, there are just no locks)
+- Race conditions (Not intentionally developed, there are just no locks)
 - Type confusion (heap note)
-- UAF (heap not)
+- UAF (heap note)
-- Double free (heap not)
+- Double free (heap note)

+Each vulnerable section should have a comment above it describing it.
+But it is possible that some are missing, which can be fixed.

 # Deployment <a name = "deployment"></a>
 I beg you, do not deploy this on any real system.